 When you've passed all 4 modules

 You’ll receive a Driver Qualification Card (DQC) which you must carry with you whenever you’re driving a bus or coach professionally.

 New drivers must pass extra theory and practical tests as part of the process of getting their PCV licence.
 If you’re already a professional driver, you may have ‘acquired rights’ to the CPC if you got your vocational licence (D, D1, D+E and D1+E) before 10 September 2009.

-All professional bus and coach drivers must renew their Driver Qualification Card (DQC, also known as a Driver CPC card) by completing at least 35 hours of approved periodic training every 5 years.
+All professional bus and coach drivers must complete at least 35 hours of approved periodic CPC training every 5 years.

 - fuel-efficient driving